Tianxiang-C/SCI-Cream/content/authors/cheng-ziyue/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Current Graduate Advisees
+  - Alumni

 ---

-CHENG Ziyue (程紫玥) is a graduate student in applied psychology at The Chinese University of Hong Kong, Shenzhen, studying under Prof. HE Jinbo’s supervision.
+CHENG Ziyue (程紫玥) was a graduate student in applied psychology at The Chinese University of Hong Kong, Shenzhen, studying under Prof. HE Jinbo’s supervision.
 In September 2022, she will work as a mental health teacher in Bashu Secondary School, Chongqing.